18F/guides-template/pages/config.md

 ## <a name="register-new-pages"></a>Register new pages

 The `navigation:` list is used to generate the table of contents.
-Add a new entry for any new page added.

-You can run `./go update_nav` from the root directory to do this automatically (and run it again whenever you add pages or make `title:`, `permalink:`, or `parent:` changes), but you may want to edit the results by hand to produce the desired ordering of pages.

 For example, the `navigation:` section of this guide contains:

 ```yaml
 navigation: